AnarchistHoneybun/CSD102/README.md

 * Any code/solution provided here may not be used as reference/copied for submissions, fully or partially.
 * Further usage is governed under the [BSD-3-Clause License](LICENSE).

+### Content
+1. Practice Lab 1 - Ungraded | Introduction to the testing platform.
+Linear search and addition algorithms

 ## Author
 - [@AnarchistHoneybun](https://github.com/AnarchistHoneybun)